FEniCS/basix/joss/paper.md

 functionals for this approach are implemented in C++ using lambda functions.
 In MFEM [@mfem], the functionals are described in C++ using a set of points and
-weights: for point evaluation functionals, there will be one point and the weight will be 1; for integral functions, quadrature points and weights are used.
+weights: for point evaluation functionals, there will be one point and the weight will be 1; for integral functionals, quadrature points and weights are used.
 In FIAT [@fiat] and Symfem [@symfem], the functionals are implemented as Python objects.
 In Basix, we follow an approach similar to that taken by MFEM, and define the functionals in C++ using a set of points and weights.